27 June 2025

 Knowledge, Skills, and Abilities:

-• Knowledge of aviation safety standards and practices.
+• Demonstrated knowledge of aviation safety standards and practices.

 • Possesses first-level customer service skills.

-• Ability to be coachable and receive feedback to support development.
+• Ability to be coachable and receptive to feedback to support continuous professional development.

 While performing the duties of this job, the employee frequently works near moving mechanical parts.
 The employee may work in high, precarious places and in outside weather conditions and is occasionally exposed to wet and/or humid conditions, fumes or airborne particles, toxic or caustic chemicals, extreme cold, extreme heat, risk of electrical shock, risk of radiation, and vibration.